- Military Life Cycle

 Medicaid: State by State Fact Sheets The National Association of Children’s Hospitals and Related Institutions, together with the American Academy of Pediatrics, have produced a series of one-page, state-specific fact sheets about the issue of children and Medicaid.
 Medicaid provides health insurance for one in every five American children, making it the largest children’s health program in the country.

 Social Security Administration The Social Security Administration delivers social security services through a nationwide network of more than 1,400 offices that include regional offices, field offices, card centers, teleservice centers, processing centers, hearing offices, the Appeals Council and state and territorial partners.
-Included on the website are sections detailing the history of the Social Security Act, legislation and congressional affairs related to Social Security, sections of the Social Security Act that relate to pay and allowances of the uniformed services, international Social Security Administration operations, a local office search tool and benefits for grandchildren.
+Included on the website are sections detailing the history of the Social Security Act, legislation and congressional affairs related to Social Security, sections of the Social Security Act that relate to pay and allowances of the uniformed services, international Social Security Administration operations, a local office search tool and information for those helping others.

 Compilation of the Social Security Laws This document, provided by the Social Security Administration, lists the full text of the Social Security Act, as amended, and selected provisions of the Internal Revenue Code.